-We are pleased to introduce Small Dog Social play groups for alumni and dogs that are currently enrolled in classes at When Hounds Fly!
+In 2019, we are pleased to resume Small Dog Social play groups for alumni and dogs that are currently enrolled in classes at When Hounds Fly!
 This is an excellent opportunity to socialize and exercise your dog off leash in a safe, clean and supervised environment.

 Play groups will be 45 minutes in length and supervised by an experienced associate instructor.

 Cost is $20 per dog per session with a maximum of 5 dogs per play group.

 Alumni and Current Students Only

 Dogs under 20 lbs

 Dogs that are up to date on vaccinations (3rd booster minimum)

 Dogs that are well socialized.
 Dogs that are disruptive, display bullying or aggressive behaviours will be asked to leave.

 Dogs that hump other dogs excessively will be asked to leave.